Suspect arrested in B.C., charged with 1st-degree murder in death of Megan Gallagher | CBC News

 Gallagher was last seen in Saskatoon on Sept.
 19, 2020

-Saskatoon police say a man has been arrested and charged with first-degree murder in the death of Megan Gallagher.
+A man has been arrested and charged with first-degree murder in the death of Megan Gallagher, Saskatoon police say.

+Deputy Chief Randy Huisman said officers arrested the suspect, Robert "Bobby" James Thomas, 27, at a home in Prince George, B.C. on Tuesday morning.

+He has been charged with first-degree murder and is being transported to Saskatoon.
+Police say he will appear in provincial court in Saskatoon later this week.

 Gallagher was last seen on Sept.
 19, 2020, when she left a friend's home in Saskatoon's west end.
 Her family last saw her the day before that, when she was at their farm just outside of the city.